jackdweber/MEVN-Todo/README.md

 2.)
 Install MongoDB and run on port 27017

 3.)
-Run 'node bin/www' from the project direcotyr in the console
+Install Node.js

 4.)
+Run 'node bin/www' from the project directory in the console

+5.)
 Visit localhost:3000